 How to Adjust Binoculars that have Center Focus System

-Center focus system focuses both eyepieces simultaneously.
+The center focus system focuses on both eyepieces simultaneously.
 Both are adjusted at the same time with the adjustment of the flywheel.

 Center focus binoculars are easily identified by the focusing wheel also known as the “flywheel” in the middle of the binoculars between the two oculars or barrels where the right or left index finger can easily reach.

 The second part of the center focus system is the adjustable eyepiece/diopter.
 Most often than not this is always found near the right eyepiece.
 You might find it also hidden under the center focus knob.

 This type of focus is the most common in modern and traditional binoculars today, yet the least understood.

 So why does the diopter come with the center focus binoculars?.
 In fact, the diopter allows you to focus each eye to compensate for the varying eye strengths between your eyes.

 The first thing to do is if you are eyeglass wearer, eyecups should be set to their fully retracted position but if you are non-eyeglass wearer, the eyecups should be set to a fully extended position.
 When this is done, look through your binoculars from where the exit pupil is formed and you can see one complete, round circle and the entire field of view is intact.

 Hold the binoculars in hands and look at a mid to distance stationary object.
 Now carefully move the binoculars tubes downward or upward to get both left and right fields properly aligned to form a perfect circle.
 The interpupillary distance should be correctly adjusted for you to have a comfortable viewing.
 To adjust the eyepiece lenses according to your own interpupillary distance.